xmedinavei/xmedinavei/README.md

 ---

 *Thanks for visiting!
 Have an awesome idea?
-Need help with cloud solutions?
+Need help with cloud?
 Or just want to brainstorm over virtual coffee?
 Let's team up and build something amazing! 🚀*